-The library will hold a beginner Westlaw training session on Wednesday, October 18th from 12 – 1 pm in the library's mezzanine.
-The training is free and qualifies for 1 hour of CLE credit, but it is limited to 20 participants.
-Please sign up in the library at the reference desk or call us at (512) 463-1722 to reserve your spot.
+The library will hold a Westlaw training session on statutory and legislative research on Wednesday, August 22nd from 12 – 1 pm in the library's mezzanine.
+Westlaw training is free but is limited to 20 participants.
+Please sign up in the library at the circulation desk or call us at (512) 463-1722 to reserve your spot.

 This research guide includes information on:

 - State laws governing the expunction of criminal records and nondisclosure orders